General Tips and Suggestions

 Cooking Temperature: Hint: Place the product in 120oF (49oC) poaching liquid and gradually raise the temperature to 175oF (79oC).
 Gelatin can form from meat collagen during the cooking process and I found that if the poaching liquid temperature raises too rapidly or gets above 180oF (82oC), the gelatin often breaks from the emulsion and creates pockets and pools of gelatin (and or fat) dispersed in the emulsion.

-Casings: I've had the best luck with moisture-proof plastic, fibrous or coated casings for emulsion sausages that are poached.
+Casings for emulsion-type saysages: I've had the best luck with moisture-proof plastic, fibrous or coated casings for emulsion sausages that are poached.
 I've used natural casings also; but, they often wrinkle after cooking and showering.
 I've found that dipping the sausage in boiling water a few seconds, shrinks the casing and remove most of the wrinkles.

 Ham Press -